-If you’ve been injured in a pedestrian accident, turn to Krasney Law’s experienced attorneys and staff to navigate the complicated laws of California.
-We can help you recover the maximum amount in damages to help you as much as possible in the face of negligent or careless drivers and their insurance companies.
+If you’ve been injured in a pedestrian accident, turn to Krasney Law for an experienced California pedestrian accident lawyer to navigate the complicated laws of California.
+Our personal injury lawyers can help you recover the maximum amount in damages to help you as much as possible in the face of negligent or careless drivers and their insurance companies.

 How Can Our Pedestrian Accident Lawyers Help?

 If you are an injured pedestrian, we can help you with your claim for compensation from the responsible auto driver.
 If you find yourself in this situation, call the pedestrian accident lawyers team in California at Krasney Law.

 We have California pedestrian accident lawyers and investigators capable of dealing with insurance companies, who try to pay as little as possible, even less than what you have coming.
 Also, some pedestrian accident victims may need to file a lawsuit to get the insurance company to pay.
 Keep in mind, getting you back to good health is the No. 1 priority.